 - Make sure that your meat is at room temperature.

-- Heat an oven-proof sauté pan to high on the stove and set the temperature of the oven to 200˚C (395˚F).
+- Heat an oven-proof sauté pan on high on the stove, and set the temperature of the oven to 200˚C (395˚F).

 - Do not season the meat unless you want to steam it (and trust me, you don’t).

 - Add the butter and a dash of olive oil to the pan.

 - Pat dry the meat before placing it carefully in the hot pan.
 Add a bunch of thyme to the pan.